gucino/Collaborative-filtering-movie-recommendation-system/README.txt

+This code was developed for Lab 2: Movie Recommendations courseork as part of CM50266 Applied Data Science module university of Bath

 The code is seperated into 2 parts
 1. identify highest rated film of each genre
 2. top K movie recommendation